karkman/MMB-114_Genomics/Exercises/02-Read-trimming.md

 * Are there still adapter sequences in our reads?

 If everything looks ok, the sequence data is ready ready for assembly.
-We will assemble the genome oin the next exercise session.
+We will assemble the genome on the next exercise session.